Manta-Network/docs/docs/calamari/XcmOnboarding.md

 ## Accepting HRMP Channel with Calamari

 - Channels are one way.
 This means that if you open a channel with Dolphin, it will allow you only to send tokens from your parachain to Dolphin.
 There needs to be a channel that Dolphin will request to send back tokens, and you need to accept.
-- Once your parachain is onboard, we will request to open a channel, which you need to accept.
-- The process of accepting the channel is similar to the one of opening, meaning that you have to construct an encoded call data in the relay chain, and then get it executed via an XCM from your parachain.
+- The process of accepting the channel is similar to the one for opening, meaning that you have to construct an encoded call data in the relay chain, and then get it executed via an XCM from your parachain.

 ### Get the Relay Encoded Call Data to Accept HRMP Channel